Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Numerical illustrations

 \section{Numerical illustrations}

 In this section, we demonstrate numerically that the guarantee offered by Theorem \ref{th:main} holds for RNSP in practice over a variety of homogeneous and heterogeneous models for which the variables $Z_t$ satisfy Assumption \ref{ass:z}.
-We also investigate the circumstances under which similar guarantees are not offered by H-SMUCE \citep{psm17} or by the self-normalised version of NSP (SN-NSP), suitable for heterogeneous data \citep{f21}.
+We also investigate the circumstances under which similar guarantees are not offered by H-SMUCE \citep{psm17}, MQS \citep{vbm22} or the self-normalised version of NSP (SN-NSP), suitable for heterogeneous data \citep{f21}.
 In this section, we use the acronyms RNSP and SN-NSP to denote the versions of these respective procedures with no interval overlaps, i.e. $\tau_L = \tau_R = 0$.
 Later in this section, we introduce notation for versions with overlaps.
 Both RNSP and SN-NSP use $M = 1000$ intervals, the default setting.
-For H-SMUCE, the function call we use is \verb+stepR::stepFit(x, alpha = 0.1, family="hsmuce", confband=TRUE)+.
+For H-SMUCE, the function call we use is \verb+stepR::stepFit(x, alpha=0.1, family="hsmuce", confband=TRUE)+.
+The \verb+type+ parameter in MQS specifies the loss function for their final estimate with multiscale constraints; we denote by MQS-R the result of \verb+mqs::mqse(x, alpha=0.1, conf=TRUE, type="runs")+ and by MQS-K the result of \verb+mqs::mqse(x, alpha=0.1, conf=TRUE, type="koenker")+.
+We use the following package versions: \verb+mqs+ v1.0, \verb+stepR+ v2.1-8, \verb+nsp+ v1.0.0.

 We begin with null models, by which we mean models (\ref{eq:signoise}) for which $f_t$ is constant throughout, i.e. $N = 0$.
 For null models, Theorem \ref{th:main} promises that RNSP at level $\alpha$ returns no intervals of significance with probability at least $1-\alpha$.
 In this section, we use $\alpha = 0.1$.
-There are similar parameters in H-SMUCE and SN-NSP, and they are also set to 0.1.
-The null models used are listed in Table \ref{tab:models}.
+There are analogous parameters in H-SMUCE, MQS and SN-NSP, and they are also set to 0.1.
+However, while in both RNSP and SN-NSP, the parameter $\alpha$ is responsible for finite-sample coverage guarantees (for both null and non-null models), in MQS and H-SMUCE it is responsible for similar but only asymptotic coverage guarantees, as $T \to \infty$.
+For H-SMUCE, this latter point is clarified (jointly) in Theorem 5 of \cite{psm17} and in Section A.1 of the online supplement to that work, and for MQS -- in Theorem 2.3 of \cite{vbm22} and in Section S.4 of the online supplement to that work.